marcopolo4k/Provision/README.md

 But, it will also:
 - Perform search and replace on any file copied.
 - Perform the mentioned 'stitching' on any file.
-- Run any bash script.
+- Run any bash or perl script.
 - 'sudo -i' to root if needed (like some local cP OS images).
+- show ~everything it does in ~/.provisioned, and you can put files here too.

 Features AFAIK, puppet lacks, or difficult to achieve (I welcome msgs pointing me how to do these):
 - configure a vm without a network connection out to the internet or some other server